Skip to Content

 • Apple Crumble: Use the mixture as a base layer, then top with a quick mixture of oats, flour, sugar, and butter before baking.

-• Muffins or Cupcakes: Take your baked goods to the next level by adding this apple pie filling.
+• Muffins or Cupcakes: Take your baked goods to the next level by adding this pie filling.

 Spiced apple pie filling on top of ice cream in a glass bowl.